BenKuhnhaeuser/RattanID/README.md

     | Calamus_fissilis	| 0.04043586457919712 | 2
     | Calamus_eugenei	| 0.0410779197299892 | 3

-  * For the main identification, a data check is performed to assess whether it has sufficient data to be reliable:
+  * Main identification including an indication whether there is sufficient data for the results to be accurate:
     | Main identification | Genomic distance | Data check
     | --- | --- | ---
     | Calamus_applanatus	| 0.040205095178766026 | PASS